-- Guide students and help them find the relevant material - Organise borrowing operations by assigning a unique username and code to each borrower on the library system - Assist user(s) to ensure proper use of the library system - Assist in printing, copying, and book binding study material - Manage the procurement of library resource(s) - Check reading lists periodically to determine which items are likely to be in high demand - Organise informative workshops for students and staff which ensure students and staff are aware of how to identify and gain access to information resources to support their study and research, - Operate the University Book Shop
+- 1. Guide students and help them find desired material. - 2.
+Organize the borrowing operations by assigning a unique username and code to each borrower at the library system. - 3.
+Assist user(s) to ensure proper use of the library system. - 4.
+Help library attendants in printing, copying and book binding of study material. - 5.
+Manage the procurement of library resource(s). - 6.
+Check reading list periodically to determine which items are likely to be in high demand. - 7.
+Organize informative workshops for students and staff. - 8.
+Operate the university book shop.

-Every student is issued a library card along with a unique log-in ID and password to access the e-library.
+Every student is issued a library card along with a unique log-in ID and password to access the E-library.
 The students are provided with information regarding the library system upon library registration.
 Students must produce their library card in order to borrow material from the library.